apinanyogaratnam/atom-linker/README.md

 - consider using multiprocessing instead of threading
 - might be an issue with having both index and unique index for the same column
 - need to error handle i.e. try catch and if any errors occur, handle the errors, make sure to shutdown tables if need be
-- for the server, might need to find something super fast or use grpc with strictly using strings to allow for any types
+- for the server, might need to find something super fast or use grpc with strictly using strings to allow for any types. might just end up making our own protocol based on TCP.
+- security i.e. usernames, database names, passwords, ports; SSL i.e. encrypted data when transferring data between networks
+- listen/notify (probably need to experiment with real time data project to better understand this)
+- prepared statements?
+- partitioning?

 NOTES: